workflow4metabolomics/tool-generic_filter/about_docker.md

 ### Warning:
  * These scripts are provided WITHOUT ANY WARRANTY.
- * These scripts should be run by an administrator system (expert).
+ * These scripts should be run by a system administrator (expert).

 ## Services provided

 Build a docker container for "Tool - Generic Filter" Galaxy Tool.
-Provide a XML Galaxy wrapper: [generic_filter.docker.xml](generic_filter.docker.xml)
+Provide a XML Galaxy wrapper: generic_filter.docker.xml

 ## Technical description